 If you got engaged over the Christmas and New Year holiday – congratulations!
 Wedding planning can start in earnest and you can look forward to a future together with your partner.

-One of the less-romantic aspects of pre-big day planning that you might wish to consider is the prenuptial agreement.
-Our Family Solicitor Richard Dilks answers 7 questions about prenuptial agreements in England and Wales in this article.
+One of the less romantic aspects of the pre-big day planning that you might wish to consider is the prenuptial agreement.
+Our Family Law team answer 7 questions about prenuptial agreements in England and Wales in this article.
 It is always best to get early advice from a Solicitor.
-Contact Richard via email@example.com or call 01603 660 811.
+Contact Head of Family Amy Walpole via email@example.com or call 01603 660 811.

 - Who should have a prenup?
 Any couple planning a wedding or civil partnership ceremony should consider having a prenup.
 However, they can be particularly helpful for those who have built up their own wealth prior to the relationship or who own their own property or business.
 They can help protect an inheritance or a future inheritance.